 - Go to the Qantas Status Hold webpage

 - Log in to your Qantas Frequent Flyer account

 Comparing Velocity and Qantas’ parental leave programs

-You can use the benefit more times with Velocity
+You can use the benefit more often with Velocity

 Qantas members are limited to using two Status Holds in a five-year period, whereas Velocity allows one every two years.

 Velocity is more generous for parents with younger children

 Velocity’s main restriction is that children must be under the age of 2 to be eligible for membership pause.
 This gives you more flexibility when it comes to biological children, as you have a wider window in which to start the membership pause.